aasritha917/TravelPlan/README.md

 # TravelPlan

-TravelPlan is a web app where you can plan trips, build itineraries, and save drafts for your travels.
+TravelPlan is a web app that allows you to plan trips, build itineraries, and save and share drafts for your travels.

 ## Features